PPS Signature Events

 Nearly every year since 1958, PPS has offered a house tour festival.
 These events highlight Providence’s historic neighborhoods, architecture and history.
 Tour-goers delight in exploring hidden collections of homeowners and learning about how they’ve created beautiful, contemporary spaces within homes from the 18th, 19th and mid-20th centuries.
 This is one of Providence’s most popular heritage tourism events, drawing hundreds of people from throughout the United States.
 Learn more about this event here.

 This annual multi-day event consists of a series of talks, tours, films, and discussions that engage the community in important topics.
 The first Symposium explored the American Renaissance as exemplified in Providence.
-The most recent one dealt with the difficult history of gentrification in the Fox Point neighborhood.
+The most recent one dealt with the cultural landscape of Providence.
 Learn more about the Providence Symposium here.